mrkkrp/dot-emacs/README.md

 workflow and efficiency — sky is the limit.

-I write almost exclusively in Haskell now, with bits of some scripting languages and Emacs Lisp, so setups for other languages may be kinda obsolete.
+I write almost exclusively in Haskell now, with bits of some scripting languages and Emacs Lisp, so setup for other languages may be kinda obsolete.

 * [Packages](#packages)